yrashish/Introduction-to-Kubernetes-Static-Analysis-Tools/README.md

 ## What are the different Kubernetes Static Analysis tools?

+- Listing out alternatives (meat of article)
+- Provide a listicle of alternatives, expanding on the points outlined in the introduction

 ### 1. Kube Score

 #### Covers installation, code snippets and screenshots